We take your privacy seriously.

 How Long Will We Store Your Data

 We will store your personal information for up to one month (30 days) if you do not decide to proceed with our services and do not opt-in to receive marketing information from us.
 If you do become a customer/client of ours, we will store your data for up to one year from the date of the latest purchase of our services.
-If you do choose to opt in to our marketing, we will continue to contact you via email until you opt-out.
-All of our emails contain a validated unsubscribe link.
+If you choose to opt in to our marketing, we will continue to contact you via email until you opt out.
+All of our emails contain a legally required and validated unsubscribe link.

 Where Is My Data Held

 All website entered data is stored and managed on the Google Cloud Platform servers.
-However, it backed up to a remote EU Server in London.
-This backup data is not live and can only be accessed via Senior HITS staff.
-We also use secure (password protected) internal systems for managing our clients, projects and invoicing.
+Backup data is not live and can only be accessed via Senior HITS staff.
+We also use secure (password protected) internal systems for managing our clients, projects and accountancy based software.

 How Do We Collect Your Personal Data